 Case Study: Eliminating Micro-Stutters

 The Kernel Tuning page provides general tuning profiles for stock and Liquorix kernels.
-This page goes one step further: it shows how to diagnose memory-related stutters, why specific parameter changes help, and what measurable effect they have — based on systematic measurements on a test system running X-Plane with ortho streaming and a KVM virtual machine in parallel.
+This page goes one step further: it shows how to diagnose memory-related stutters, why specific parameter changes help, and what measurable effect they have — based on systematic measurements (16 runs) on a test system running X-Plane with ortho streaming and a KVM virtual machine in parallel.

 Relationship to the tuning profiles